 - RAW prints will always look better than prints sourced from JPEG.

-It should be clear that RAW is the way to go.
+It should be clear that RAW phone photography is the way to go.

 Here’s the catch, though: RAW will practically always require some degree of post-processing (editing).
 In fact, most standard photo-viewing apps (like the Gallery app on your phone) won’t even display images that are in RAW.